 Convert to integer variable – All of the selected variable values with integers are stored as numbers.
 Other values are set to 0!

-Convert to floating-point number variable – All of the selected variable values with numbers are stored as floating point numbers with 2 decimal places.
+Convert to decimal number variable – All of the selected variable values with numbers are stored as decimal numbers with 2 decimal places.
 Other values are set to 0!

-Convert to date variable – All of the selected variable values that correspond to a date format in the Data Editor are saved as a date.
+Convert to date/time variable – All of the selected variable values that correspond to a date format in the Data Editor are saved as a date.
 Other values are set to “empty”!